DomagojRatko/Learn-Rust/README.md

 ![img](https://user-images.githubusercontent.com/62218857/180304907-7a58e16e-a2a4-49fb-9771-4b9bd6fbc3e9.jpg)

 ## What is this?
-* In this repository you can find modules with code and comments that explain rust syntax and all about rust lang.
+* In this repository you can find modules with code and comments that explain rust syntax and all about Rust lang.
-* This is useful for intermediate programmers that can use this code as cheatsheet when programming with rust.
+* This is useful for intermediate programmers that can use this code as cheatsheet when programming with Rust.
 * Example project provided was made using this repository cheatsheet code.

 ## How can I support?